pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Tile Cache Size if using zoom at pace: 2*<Tile Cache Size without zoom at pace>
 Tile Cache Size if NOT using zoom at pace: ((2 * ceil(<screen size>/<tile size>)) + 2 * <tile cache padding>)^2
-Max Pending Web Requests: Tile Cache Size
+Max Pending Web Requests: Tile Cache Size eg. on venu2s is scale is set to `0.075` it uses approximetely 10*10 tiles to fill the screen, this means the tile cache would need to be set to at least 100 (at 64 you can see the tiles loading and unloading)
+The math above is worst case, if you pick a better fixed scale or `Meters Around User` then the tile cache size can be significantly reduced (by at least half).
+Layer min/max could also be used to specify a fixed layer and further reduce the need for tiless in memory (since we can zoom in and make a single tile cover the screen).
+All these settings are here so users can configure their own memory requirements for the best battery life and stability.
+Suggest settings the scale to one that you like, and then reducing the tile cache size untill black aras appear to find the limit.

 Colours: Should be set to a valid hex code AARRGGBB not all are required eg. FF00 will render as green